 Pregnancy care is aimed at assisting a mother through the gestational period of pregnancy.
 Your normal medical check-ups and scans will identify any irregularities or dangers to yourself or your child.
 However, there are still many challenges in getting through a pregnancy, and many women will find benefit in seeking supportive care during the pregnancy process.
 At the Traditional Acupuncture Clinic we are devoted to offering exceptional pregnancy care, we even have special pregnancy attachments for our beds allowing you to lay face down or comfortably in any position.
 Following is a brief outline of where and when Traditional East Asian Medicine can be used.

-Musculoskeletal Pain/ cramping
+Musculoskeletal Pain/ Cramping

 This is an area where acupuncture treatment particularly excels.
 Although not limited to only lower back and leg pain, most women will experience pain, cramping or neuralgia in these areas by the end of their pregnancy.
 Acupuncture is a versatile treatment, and although the administration of massage and other physical medicines become challenging late in pregnancy, acupuncture can still be safely and easily performed.
 In most cases, the extra weight and pressure associated with carrying an unborn child is responsible for triggering pain.
 However, some women have a history of lower back pain or neuralgia before they are pregnant and their pain becomes aggravated during their pregnancy.
 In both instances, acupuncture can often manage and relieve symptoms.
-Current medical research has found moderate supporting evidence for the use of acupuncture in the treatment of back and pelvic pain during pregnancy (Acupuncture evidence project).
+Current medical research has found moderate supporting evidence for the use of acupuncture in the treatment of back and pelvic pain during pregnancy.
 As a result, you may increasingly be recommended to seek acupuncture treatment by your obstetrician or midwife.

 A Breached presentation (head up – feet down) can sometimes be corrected by moxibustion (specialised heat treatment).
 When used for this purpose it can be combined with acupuncture as part of a routine pre-birth treatment.
-Current medical research suggests that evidence is emerging/ limited, however moxibustion along with acupuncture treatment has been associated with a higher likelihood of a head down presentation at birth and a lesser need for caesarean section.
+Current medical research suggests that evidence is emerging/ limited, however moxibustion along with acupuncture treatment has been associated with a higher likelihood of a head down presentation at birth and a lesser need for Cesarean section.
 This may also represent another option for women who cannot undergo a cephalic version (external manual correction of the baby’s position) or for women hoping to avoid one.
 Acupuncture and moxibustion treatment is a safe and comfortable option and has become commonly recommended by midwives.
-Best results are obtained when treatment begins at 34-36 weeks, it is still somewhat useful by 39weeks.
+Best results are obtained when treatment begins at 34-36 weeks, it is still somewhat useful by 39 weeks.

 Pre-birth Treatment and Promotion of Labour